-- Installation of services in TPZs to be supervised by the project arborist certification letter required. - Trunk armour to remain in place during construction and regularly inspected by the project arborist. - At the completion of works all tree protection measures are to be inspected, and when appropriate, authorised to be removed certification letter required.
+- Installation of services in TPZs to be supervised by the project arborist certification letter required. - TPZ fencing to remain in place during construction and regularly inspected by the project arborist. - At the completion of works all tree protection measures are to be inspected, and when appropriate, authorised to be removed certification letter required. - Any works with the SRZ of Tree 12 & 13 must be supervised by the project arborist.
+There should be no need to bore through the TPZ as these are only a small tree.
+Some hand digging will be required but this will not impact its long-term viability or stability.

-Post Construction
+e) Post Construction

-At the completion of works all tree protection measures are to be inspected, and when appropriate, authorised to be removed - certification letter required.
+• At the completion of works all tree protection measures are to be inspected, and when appropriate, authorised to be removed - certification letter required.

-Landscaping Phase f)
+f) Landscaping Phase

-- The trunk armour may be removed during the landscaping phase. - All trees removed should, where practicable, be replaced at the landscaping phase as part of the proposed DA. - At the landscaping phase, the retained trees must only have tube stock plants planted with the structural root zone (SRZ).
-No additional (fill) soil is to be added within the TPZ of any retained tree. - The project arborist should supervise planting with TPZ areas of retained trees. - Supervision of landscaping in-ground works within the TPZs of retained trees - certification of correct planting and landscaping procedures required. - Certification of correct planting methods for replacement trees as specified in an approved landscape plan - certification for planting of replacement trees required.
+- The TPZ fencing may be removed during the landscaping phase. - All trees removed should, where practicable, be replaced at the landscaping phase as part of the proposed DA. - At the landscaping phase, the retained trees must only have tube stock plants planted with the structural root zone (SRZ).
+No additional (fill) soil is to be added within the TPZ of any retained tree. - The project arborist should supervise planting with TPZ areas of retained trees. - Supervision of landscaping in-ground works within the TPZs of retained trees - o certification of correct planting and landscaping procedures required. - Certification of correct planting methods for replacement trees as specified in an approved landscape plan - o certification for planting of replacement trees required.

-Conclusions 8.0
+8.0 Conclusions